MicahOlson/record-store-db/README.md

 # Ruby Record Store

 ### _This project was created solely for the education of the author(s) and is not in a complete or portfolio-ready state.
 It should not be considered representative of professional work._
 \
 [Epicodus](https://www.epicodus.com/) - [Ruby and Rails](https://www.learnhowtoprogram.com/ruby-and-rails/) - [Week 3](https://www.learnhowtoprogram.com/ruby-and-rails/ruby-database-basics)
 \
+\
 Date created: 3/8/21–3/11/21

 ## Authors and Contributors
 Co-authored by:
+Kerry Lang
 Jo Miller
 Micah L. Olson